SPSC and MPMC Queues

 }

-};This is a classic space-for-time trade-off—you might need to adjust the queue size from 1000 to 1024, wasting 24 slots, but in exchange, you save dozens of CPU cycles per operation.
-On the hot path, this optimization is completely worth it.
+};This is a classic space-for-time optimization—you might need to adjust the queue size from 1000 to 1024, wasting 24 slots, but in exchange, you save dozens of CPU cycles per operation.
+On the hot path, this optimization is totally worth it.
 In production code, SPSC queues almost always use power-of-two sizing.

-Let's integrate all the optimizations above and write a complete version that can be compiled and run directly.
-This version uses power-of-two sizing (bitwise AND instead of modulo) and an improved full-check logic, representing the standard form of an SPSC queue in production code.
+Let's integrate all the optimizations above together and write a complete version that can be compiled and run directly.
+This version uses power-of-two sizing (bitwise AND instead of modulo) and improved full-check logic, representing the standard form of SPSC queues in production code.

 #include <atomic>